Alveolus

 - Capillaries >

 An extensive capillary plexus, supplied by branches of the pulmonary artery, facilitates gaseous exchange.
-These vessels bulge into the alveolar spaces, greatly increasing their surface area for diffusion of oxygen and carbon dioxide.
-An endothelial cell nucleus (X) is visible in one of these capillaries.
+Endothelial cell nuclei (X) are visible in some of these capillaries.

-Macrophages are present within the interalveolar septum or lying free in the surfactant layer of the alveolus.
-When filled with particulate matter such as carbon that has escaped the cleansing mechanisms of higher passageways, macrophages, like the one seen here, are known as dust cells.
+Alveolar macrophages are present within the interalveolar septum or lying free in the surfactant layer of the alveolus.
+They phagocytose particulate matter, such a carbon, that has escaped the cleansing mechanisms of higher passageways and are often referred to as dust cells.